Dynamical properties of convex cocompact actions in projective space: Cocompactness implies expansion

 lie in $U$, and thus in $\Omega_n$ for all sufficiently large $n$.
 Since $\tilde{g}_n$ restricts to the identity on $V_-$, the sequence $\tilde{g}_n^{-1} \tilde{x}$ converges to a lift $\tilde{x}_-$ of $x_-$.

 Then, up to a subsequence, the sequence of pairs of vectors

-lies in a lift $\tilde{\Omega}$ of $\Omega$, and converges in $\Rd$ to $\tilde{x}_- \pm v_\infty$, where $v_\infty \in E_+$ has norm at least $\eps$.
+lies in a lift $\tilde{\Omega}$ of $\Omega$, and converges in $\Rd$ to $\tilde{x}_- \pm v_\infty$, where $v_\infty \in U_+$ has norm at least $\eps$.
 This pair of points spans a nontrivial projective line segment in $\overline{\Omega}$ whose interior intersects the face $\strat(x_-)$ only at $x_-$, contradicting the definition of $\strat(x_-)$. \end{proof}

-Proposition \ref{prop:pseudo_loxodromics_sv_gap} implies in particular that a sequence of $\mc{K}$-pseudo-loxodromic elements with repelling subspace $V_-$ attracts generic points in $\RP^{d-1}$ to the projective subspace $\P(E_+)$, and repels points away from $\P(V_-)$.
-It also implies that the sequence $g_n$ has \emph{expansion} behavior on the Grassmannian in a neighborhood of $V_-$: \begin{cor} Let $g_n$ be a sequence of $\mc{K}$-pseudo-loxodromic elements with common endpoints $V_+$, $V_-$ and common neutral subspace $V_0$, and suppose that $V_-$ is a repelling endpoint of the sequence, lying in $\Gr(k,d)$.
+Proposition \ref{prop:pseudo_loxodromics_sv_gap} implies in particular that a sequence of $\mc{K}$-pseudo-loxodromic elements with repelling subspace $V_-$ attracts generic points in $\RP^{d-1}$ to the projective subspace $\P(U_+)$, and repels generic points away from $\P(V_-)$.
+In fact, because the subspaces $U_+$ and $V_-$ are transverse, and $g_n$ preserves each of them, the proposition also implies that the sequence $g_n$ has \emph{expansion} behavior on the Grassmannian $\Gr(k,d)$ in a neighborhood of $V_-$.
+To see this, we need an estimate relating the ratio appearing in \eqref{eq:sv_gap} to the metric behavior of $g_n$ on the Grassmannian.